Scoop has an Ethical Paywall

 As noted previously, concluding the TPPA would require capitulation to US demands by the other eight parties or US compromises to make it more attractive to current and future parties, but which would undermine its value as an ‘international norm” to assert against China.

-A reality check identifies two further, inter-connected impediments to achieving the “gold standard” TPPA.
+A reality check identifies three further, inter-connected impediments to achieving the “gold standard” TPPA.
 The first is the time frame.
 Given the known state of play, the idea of a completed legal text by mid-2012 seems fanciful.
 Even once a formal text is sorted, there are vast schedules to be drafted, analysed, contested and finalised.
 Some parties are inexperienced in aspects of these, especially the negative list approach to services and investment.
 The sequencing would not work either, as the hard political questions require trade-offs between the legal text, such as intellectual property or investor-state dispute settlement, and schedules dealing with, say, agricultural market access or textiles.
 Assuming a deal was eventually struck, each country has its own constitutional requirements for approval and ratification, including the passage of any new legislation required to comply with new obligations.
 Unless a multi-party agreement has legal effect when only some parties have ratified, it can languish for years before coming into force.
 But would that be desirable, especially if the holdout was the US?

 The second impediment is US politics.
 Next year is the presidential election.
 Suggestions Obama might be so emboldened by the passage of the Colombia, Panama and Korea FTAs as to take the risk of campaigning for this “new generation, 21st century FTA” ignores the lack of Democratic Party support for those deals.
 The “no” votes of House Democrats – 82.3% for Colombia, 67.6% for Korea, 60.6% for Panama(xxvi) -- all are higher than the 60.6% House Democrats’ opposition to NAFTA.
 During the last election campaign Obama promised to renegotiate numerous aspects of NAFTA and the US model bilateral investment treaty (BIT).(xxvii) Instead, the TPPA promises NAFTA+, USFTA+, the unaltered 2004 BIT, and removal of the May 2007 compromises in the Colombia and Panama FTAs that the Democrats forced on President Bush.
 Moreover, the President has no Trade Promotion Authority, meaning the Congress could unpick the deal.